A Foreign Affair: Plot

 After seeing Erika with Adolf Hitler in a newsreel filmed during the war, Phoebe asks John to take her to army headquarters to retrieve Erika's official file.
-To distract her, John woos Phoebe, who initially resists his advances but eventually succumbs.
+To distract her, John woos Phoebe, who initially resists his advances.
+When Phoebe berates the ethics of American soldiers who cavort with former Nazis, John asks Phoebe whether she ever had a romance against her political ethics.
+She tells him how enamored she was of a Southern Congressman who romanced her just to get her vote.
+Taking his cue, John turns on the charm, to which Phoebe eventually succumbs.

 Erika questions why John has not been seeing her lately.
-John replies that he had not realized the depth of her involvement with Nazi officials.
+John replies that he had not realized the depth of her involvement with Nazi officials and questions whether next year she might be romancing officers wearing a hammer and sickle.
 When Erika mocks him, he responds coldly and departs.
 John and Phoebe visit Club Lorelei, where Erika joins their table and needles Phoebe.

 Colonel Plummer orders John to continue seeing Erika to serve as bait for Hans Otto Birgel, a former Gestapo agent believed to be hiding in the American occupation zone.
 A letter has been intercepted in which the jealous agent has threatened to kill Erika's new lover.

 Erika and Phoebe are arrested during a raid at the club designed to catch Germans lacking identification papers.
 At the police station, Erika claims that Phoebe is her cousin in order to secure her release without revealing her identity, avoiding scandal.
 At Erika's apartment, Erika explains that Phoebe is in her debt and owes her John, her protector.
 When John arrives, Phoebe, who is out of his line of sight, sees John kissing Erika and leaves humiliated.